Georg Gänswein

 Georg Gänswein (/de/; born 30 July 1956) is a German prelate of the Catholic Church who was named Apostolic Nuncio to Lithuania, Estonia, and Latvia on 24 June 2024.
 He served as Prefect of the Papal Household from 2012 to 2023 and was the Personal Secretary of Pope Benedict XVI.
-He was a Professor of Canon Law at the Pontifical University of the Holy Cross for about a decade and has been an archbishop since 2012.
+He was a professor of Canon Law at the Pontifical University of the Holy Cross for about a decade and has been an archbishop since 2013.
 He is also an Honorary Canon of Freiburg Cathedral.

-Gänswein is fluent in both speaking and writing Italian, Spanish, German, English, French, and Latin.
+Gänswein is fluent in speaking and writing Italian, Spanish, German, English, French, and Latin.

 Early years

 Gänswein was born in Riedern am Wald, Waldshut, Baden-Württemberg, a village in the Black Forest and part of Ühlingen-Birkendorf municipality in Germany, as the eldest son of Albert Gänswein, a blacksmith, and his wife Gertrud.
 He has two brothers and two sisters.

 Gänswein has said that he decided to become a priest in 1974 when he was 18.
 He began his seminary training in 1976 and was ordained a priest of the Archdiocese of Freiburg on 31 May 1984.
 (Note: Gänswein has denied the claim—made without attribution in the French weekly L'Express in 2009—that he attended the International Seminary of Saint Pius X in Switzerland.
 Robert Mickens, writing in The Tablet, repeated the charge in 2009.
 A book published in 2010 quotes him as saying: "I never had or have currently any contact with Ecône or its adherents.
 Whoever says that simply wants to damage me." ("Ich hatte nie und habe auch gegenwärtig keinerlei Kontakte mit Ecône oder mit Anhängern von Ecône.
 Wer das behauptet, will mir schlichtweg schaden."))
 He spent the next two years in the Black Forest as a curate (assistant priest).

-He received his doctorate in canon law from Ludwig Maximilian University of Munich in 1993, writing his dissertation about Ecclesiology according to the Second Vatican Council.
+He received his doctorate in canon law from LMU Munich in 1993, writing his dissertation about Ecclesiology according to the Second Vatican Council.
 He later said: "After half a year I was so fed up I said to myself, now I'm going to the archbishop and ask him to take me back into the diocese because I can't stand it anymore....
 I'd always studied gladly and easily, but studying Canon Law I felt to be as dry as work in a quarry where there's no beer — you die of dryness."